abhibhargav29/MLearns/README.md

 <ins>KNNRegressor:</ins>
 We have used same base class for both classification and regression classes, only the predict method is different.
 We take average of the neighbors y values.
 Its accuracy is also identical to sklearn's KNN regressor.

+## Linear Model
+<ins>Logistic Regression:</ins>
+We have implemented our own logistic regression model in LogReg class with L1 regularization.
+The accuracies for different values of hyperparameters were almost similar to sklearn's model on setting the parameters similarly like regularization, solver algorithm, etc. In fact, they were identical for most values of hyperparameters.

 ## Naive Bayes
 We have implemented gaussian naive bayes, in this algorithm we use bayes theorem and calculate probabilities assuming that features are gaussian distributed.
 We have not used variable smoothing like sklearn and thus compared our accuracy with that of sklearn's GaussianNB at var_smoothing=0.
 Naive Bayes is rarely used for regression so we have not